+As a disclaimer, we are not in any way recommending natural treatments as a replacement for standard medical care or vaccination, but until that time that effective medical treatments or vaccination for COVID-19 are developed and approved for use in kids and adults, we will be using all the tools we have that we know can work for other viral respiratory illnesses, like the flu.
 The information provided here is only for teaching purposes.
+It was curated based on widely available medical sources, based on what is currently available and to the best of our understanding.
 Without an intake medical professionals, including myself are restricted by law to not diagnose, prescribe or treat a medical condition.
 If you have a specific condition and/or want more detailed instructions, please contact us.
 If you believe that you may have been exposed to the coronavirus or are having a medical emergency, please call your provider for medical attention immediately or 911.

 Dr. Tim Heath DC, MBA, CCEP